-Events, grants, advertising and promotion, coaching, conference, and development programs are recognized as revenue when earned and collection can be reasonably assured.
+Events, advertising and promotion, coaching and observer, conference, development programs and miscellaneous revenue are recognized as revenue when earned and collection can be reasonably assured.

 Interest is recognized on a time proportional basis.

 d) Contributed services-

 Contributed materials and services that would otherwise be paid for by the Association are recorded at fair value at the date of contribution.
 Volunteers contribute time to assist the Association in carrying out its service delivery activities.
 Because of the difficulty of determining their fair value, contributed services are not recognized in the financial statements.